-Our 4,000 native bee species in the United States fall into one of two categories – pollen generalists and pollen specialists.
-Generalist bees are the majority, accounting for 80% of all bee species.
+Our estimated 4,000 native bee species in the United States and Canada fall into one of two categories – pollen generalists and pollen specialists.
+Generalist bees are the majority, accounting for approximately 75% of all bee species.
 It is their good fortune to be able to forage on many different native plant species, and often on a number of non-native plants.
-The European Honey Bee (non-native, of course) is also a forage generalist.
+The European honey bee (nonnative, of course) is also a forage generalist.

 Requirements of Specialist Bees

 For the other 25% of our native bees,…